Have you already started the application process? Do you have an account? Click below to sign in to your account.

 We know every project will be different as every community is different.
 It doesn’t have to be a traditional space – or a traditional sport.
 For instance, there are thousands of outdoor spaces up and down the country – like canal towpaths, woodlands and open spaces – all with potential to be used and enjoyed as part of an active lifestyle.

-- Looking to take over an underused sports facility or one under threat of closure.
-You might need support to bring a building back into use or need improvements to a recreational space
+- Looking to take over an underused sports facility or one under threat of closure (for example, you may need financial support to bring a building back into use)

-- You could be looking to improve a changing room or installing new toilets, heating system or social space
+- Wanting to expand or improve the experience you offer your customers (for example, upgrade a changing room or installing new toilets, heating system or social space)

-- Responding to an emergency or unexpected event that is stopping people from being active.
-You might need to fix a roof that's been damaged or repair an area after flood damage
+- Responding to an emergency or unexpected event that’s stopping people from being active (for example, fixing a roof that's been damaged by flooding)

-- You might want to make improvements to a building or open space that's clearly needed in the local community
+- Intending to make improvements to a building or open space that's clearly needed in the local community.

 - Football-only projects*